Super-smart resources to help you win

 The most effective way to make a sales proposal fun to read is to add value throughout the entire document.
 Your proposal is speaking to someone – a reader.
 It is not a manifesto of your company’s every accomplishment, nor is it meant to be without creativity or relevance.

 Add value with titles, graphics captions, and answers (of course) that state a benefit or reference a solution outcome.
+The best proposal management software will add value along the business development lifecycle for you.

 Generic Title: “Solutions Overview”